Want to take quizzes and track your credits?

 Vancouver Clinic, Vancouver, WA

 Will I need more space in the exam room to implement this process?

 The size of the exam room is important.
-There needs to be enough space for the patient, one or more caregivers or family members, the physician, and the CDA, nurse or MA.
-However, most practices may find they do not need to alter the size or configuration of existing exam rooms.
+There needs to be enough space for the patient, one or more caregivers or family members, the physician, and the CDA, nurse, or MA.
+However, most practices find they do not need to alter the size or configuration of existing exam rooms.

+Identify who will perform which responsibilities during each patient visit.
 Don't forget to consider your EHR features and functionality as well.
 Some EHRs allow only one user in the record at a time.
-Others allow the record to be “passed” from one user to another without being closed.
-Choreograph the work and expect that it will be refined with experience.
+Others enable the record to be “passed” from one user to another without being closed.
+Choreograph the work and expect to refine it with experience.

 Will template notes be used?